mayank18049/OS-Assignment-2/README.md

 ## Instructions for Question-2
 1. Copy your diff in the given diff.txt
 2. Use test.c to test your implemented syscall and error handling
+3. You don't need to change the Makefile provided.
-3. Submit the writeup as writeup.pdf
+4. Submit the writeup as writeup.pdf